-Although it can often be managed through long term diet and lifestyle changes, a lot of the recommended restrictive ‘quick fix’ diets don’t actually heal the underlying metabolic problems that are happening with PCOS.
+And while it can often be managed well through long-term PCOS diet and lifestyle changes, a lot of the recommended restrictive ‘quick fix’ diets don’t actually heal the underlying metabolic problems that are happening with PCOS.

 What causes PCOS?

-The truth is that PCOS can be caused by an array of possible triggers such as chronic inflammation, insulin resistance, adrenal fatigue, or a thyroid condition.
+Possible triggers include chronic inflammation, insulin resistance, adrenal fatigue, or even a thyroid condition.

-These possible root causes trigger higher-than-normal amounts of male hormones, called androgens.
+These possible root causes then trigger higher-than-normal amounts of “male hormones”, called androgens.

 How is PCOS treated?

-The most common form of treatment for PCOS after diagnosis is suppressing our hormonal rhythms with birth control until you start trying to conceive.
+The most common form of treatment for PCOS after diagnosis is suppressing our hormonal rhythms with birth control until we start trying to conceive (TTC).